-There is an air bag readiness light on the instrument panel, which shows "AIR BAG."
-The system checks for electrical malfunctions, and the light tells you if there is a problem.
+There is an air bag readiness light on the instrument panel, which shows AIR BAG.
+The system checks the air bag's electrical system for malfunctions.
+The light tells you if there is an electrical problem.
+See "Air Bag Readiness Light" in the Index for more information.